Financial Universe

 Finally, the third one is about emerging service providers in Banking as a Service, which master that expertise from a regulatory and technological standpoint.
 So they can put all that into practice in order to enable that transformation.

 Therefore, today it is easier than ever to create its own digital bank or embed financial solutions into your business.
-However, if you try to do that with your in-house structure, you’ll have a lot more trouble.
-Having support from existing operating companies, which know how to do it and have a variety of cases in their baggage, will make all the difference to drive your operation.
+However, if you try to do this with the structure you have in-house, it will be very difficult.
+Having the support of active companies, who know the ropes and have several cases under their belts, will make all the difference in leveraging your operation.

 Infographic explaining how a payment account works